rich-murphey/wasm-hostcall-example/README.md

 64-bit.
 Wasm pointers are a 32-bit offset in a byte array that represents the WebAssembly Virtual Mahcine memory.
 32-bit Wasm pointers must be indexed into the Wasm memory to obtain a 64-bit address.
 Another limitations is, in low-level assembly, arguments are limited to integer and floating point numbers.

-In order to pass a string, the offset and length are passed instead.
-The runtime does some of this for us.
-When a Wasm module passes a &[u8] or &str, Wasmtime passes two parameters, the 32-bit offset and length.
+[Wasm-bindgen][[wasmbindgen] handles some of this.
+It converts a &[u8] or &str, argument into parameters, the 32-bit offset and length.

-Passing struct or object references requires addtional code on the WebAssembly side.
+However, passing struct or object references from Wasm requires addtional code.
 To pass an arbitrary object, we serialized a copy and pass the offset and length of the copy instead.
 To pass a fixed size struct that contains no pointers (i.e. implements the Copy trait), we pass the the offset and size instead.
 Note: this does not address security issues, which motivate additional validation and sandboxing techniques such as [RLBox].

 Suggestions and comments are welcome.
 Please feel to open an issue if you can suggest better ways of writing these, or find parts that are